 Infertility can take a toll on a couple’s intimacy, as sex often becomes ladened with feelings of anxiety and stress.
 53% of couples report that infertility causes sex to lose its fun and spontaneity.

-Instead of being a time connection and passion, sex can evoke feelings of failure, as it reminds couples of what they cannot accomplish.
-This could cause the partner to feel inadequate or ashamed.
+Instead of being a time of connection and passion, sex can evoke feelings of failure, as it reminds couples of what they cannot accomplish.
+This could cause either partner to feel inadequate or ashamed.

-Infertility can affect make women in a way that others may not understand.
-Women may feel shame about herself and her body.
-This can take a toll on feeling sexual.
+Infertility can affect women and couples in a way that others may not understand.
+One may feel shame about oneself and one’s body.
+This can lead to feelings of isolation and take a toll on feeling sexual.

-For men, infertility can harm their sense of masculinity.
+For male partners who have a male factor issue, infertility can seem like it is a failure.
+It is common for men to become more stressed and can lead to changes in one’s sex life.
 They may understand their fertility challenge as a failure and feel like “less of a man.”

 Enhancing your relationship during infertility